7.1. The TimeSeries type#

 7.1.2.
 Events#

 In the figure above, we see that the TimeSeries contains cyclic data.
 These cycles could be delimited using events.
-There are several ways to edit the events of a TimeSeries, that will be presented later in section Event management.
+There are several ways to edit the events of a TimeSeries, which will be presented later in section Event management.
 For now, we will add the events manually using ktk.TimeSeries.add_event:

 ts = ts.add_event(8.56, "push")